RoonMoonlight/EnhancedMod/ets2e/MAPCOMBO.md

 [We recommend you to use this mod collection as a base if you are unsure.](https://steamcommunity.com/sharedfiles/filedetails/?id=2697485771)

+## Recommended Background Map
+Currently we support two mods: BenganJ's Ultimate Map Background Mod and DOWL's Afroeurasia Background mod.
+Both edition requires their own 'Crash Fix' Patch to avoid crashes when zooming.

+* [BenganJ's Ultimate Map Background Mod](https://roextended.ro/forum/viewtopic.php?t=20) is recommended for Vanilla Edition, since this combo uses default SCS map projection.
+Currently it supports 3 types of background mods: Satellite style, SCS style and Slim SCS style.
+Please note that this background mod does not support ProMods due to their own map projection.
+If you are using Pro Edition, use DOWL's mod instead.
+* [DOWL's Afroeurasia Map Background Mod](https://steamcommunity.com/id/OfficialDOWL/myworkshopfiles?browsefilter=myfiles&sortmethod=creationorder&section=items&appid=227300&requiredtags%5B%5D=UI) is recommended for Pro Edition which uses ProMods.
+However unfortunately it is limited to 'SCS style'(The default map background style for ETS2).
+This mod can be used on both Vanilla and Pro Edition.

-## Eurasia Classic
+## Eurasia Combo
+### Vanilla Edition
-Formerly known as Vanilla, Eurasia Classic Combo uses EuRoadNet as a base, and expands the map to Eurasia.
+Formerly known as Eurasia Classic, Vanilla Edition uses EuRoadNet as a base, and expands the map to Eurasia.
 It keeps vanilla atmosphere while improving the SCS map.
 Mod order referenced from [this post](https://www.roextended.ro/forum/viewtopic.php?f=15&t=2229).
-(Thanks to GMC Logistics for the mod order)

 **Known issue:** Currently EuRoadNet does not support Special Transport DLC.
 Until they fix the issue related to Special Transport EuRoadNet mod will be marked as optional mod.

-This edition features the following map mods: EuRoadNet, RusMap, JRR, Southern Region, The Great Steppe, Road to Asia, ROEXTENDED and AZGE (Optional) and more.
+This edition features the following map mods: EuRoadNet, RusMap, JRR, TREXTENDED, Southern Region, The Great Steppe, Road to Asia, Corfu and Greek Islands, Rhodes, ROEXTENDED and AZGE (Optional) and more.

 [Click here to view the combo.](https://docs.google.com/spreadsheets/d/186q8PpAr8JFAk6qQpk3tW2ZCKsmWoeoMyuTiiYckCww/edit?usp=sharing)

-## Eurasia
+### Pro Edition
-Eurasia Combo uses ProMods as a base.
+Formerly known as Eurasia, Pro Edition uses ProMods as a base.
 It has many contents compared with Eurasia Classic.
 Mod order referenced from [this post](https://terramaps.net/forum/threads/ets2-1-43-recommended-map-combo-by-terramaps.121/).
 (Thanks to Kobra2112 for the mod order)

-This edition features the following map mods: ProMods, ProMods Middle-East Addon, Finnmarks, Iberia Rebuilds, RusMap, JRR, Southern Region, The Great Steppe, Road to Asia, ROEXTENDED and AZGE (Optional) and more.
+This edition features the following map mods: ProMods, ProMods Middle-East Addon, Finnmarks, Iberia Rebuilds, Project Balkans, N.Macedonia Rework, Ireland Map, TREXTENDED, RusMap, JRR, Southern Region, The Great Steppe, Road to Asia, Corfu and Greek Islands, Rhodes, ROEXTENDED and AZGE (Optional) and more.

+This mod is no longer main priority as of February 21, 2022.

 [Click here to view the combo.](https://docs.google.com/spreadsheets/d/1oUCPbMMTYYUIuVX4yJWSd84EnXRXXIu08rXDvvIfk6w/edit?usp=sharing)